webman-php/webman-manual/resource/doc/ar/components/casbin.md

 class CreateRuleTable extends AbstractMigration
 {
     /**
-     * طريقة التغيير.
+     * Change Method.
      *
-     * اكتب الترحيلات القابلة للعكس باستخدام هذه الطريقة.
+     * Write your reversible migrations using this method.
      *
-     * ويمكن الحصول على مزيد من المعلومات حول كتابة الترحيلات من هنا:
+     * More information on writing migrations is available here:
      * http://docs.phinx.org/en/latest/migrations.html#the-abstractmigration-class
      *
-     * ويمكن استخدام الأوامر التالية في هذه الطريقة وسيقوم Phinx
+     * The following commands can be used in this method and Phinx will
-     * بإعادتها تلقائيًا عند التراجع:
+     * automatically reverse them when rolling back:
      *
      *    createTable
      *    renameTable